Methadone Addiction Treatment

 Most users of methadone need help with their addiction and require residential drug treatment.
 Few people can safely stop using without a certified detoxification and evidence-based addiction treatment program.

-Typically, methadone abusers go through a detoxification program—or withdrawal stabilization—before beginning a long-term treatment program.
+Typically, opioid addicts go through a detoxification program—or withdrawal stabilization—before beginning a long-term treatment program.
 Patients can be prescribed anti-addiction medications to lessen the withdrawal symptoms.

 - Individual counseling

 - Group therapy

 - Wellness, nutritional and stress management treatment services